 Let’s take a look at how the above example would look on a spreadsheet.

-At the highest level, you chart of accounts will look something like this:
+At the highest level, your chart of accounts will look something like this:

 Finally, transactions for each property would be recorded using codes based on the descriptions you already set up:

-If done using a simple spreadsheet, a chart of accounts can take some time to set up.
+Built in a simple spreadsheet, a chart of accounts can take some time to set up.
 You’ll have to track down every transaction that goes through your property management firm, create a coding system that works best for your company, and then set up the sheets.
-Putting in the time to create a consistent accounting method that makes adding new transactions easy, however, is well worth it.
+Still, putting in the time to create a consistent method that makes adding new transactions easy is worth it.

 If the idea of updating a spreadsheet is unappealing, there are, of course, software solutions that automate accounting processes and keep your books much more secure than a spreadsheet ever would.

-Quickbooks probably comes to mind for your own business’ financials.
-This flexible software includes templates that work for most businesses, and it can be integrated with other tools.
+QuickBooks probably comes to mind for your own business’ financials.
+It includes templates that work for most businesses.
 If you’re using a property management software solution with an open API, you can integrate QuickBooks directly into that tool.

-It’s important to keep in mind, however, that QuickBooks auto-populates their charts of accounts and is best suited for your internal company financials versus accounting for the properties you manage.
+Keep in mind, too, that QuickBooks auto-populates their charts of accounts and works best for your internal company financials rather than accounting for the properties you manage.
 You may have to spend some time tweaking it to meet the needs of a property management company.

 Using Buildium for a Property Management Chart of Accounts

-When it comes to handling the accounting for your owners’ properties, a solid property management solution, however, will have accounting tools built right in, with templates that are already configured for those needs.
-Buildium comes with a standard chart of accounts for rental properties along with the option to edit an existing general ledger account.
+For the accounting on your owners’ properties, a strong property management solution has accounting tools built right in, with templates already configured for those needs.
+Buildium comes with a standard chart of accounts for rental properties, plus the option to edit an existing general ledger account.

 Using Buildium, you can set up accounting to record every transaction at the unit level.
-This is particularly helpful for properties with larger properties that contain multiple units.
-There are a few important benefits to having this level of detail in your chart of accounts:
+This is especially helpful for larger properties that contain multiple units.
+There are a few important benefits to this level of detail in your chart of accounts:

 - You’ll be able to monitor the financial health of every lease within each of your properties.

-- Transactions tied to specific units are automatically reflected on different types of payments, such as rent deposit check, printed checks, and EFT payments.
+- Transactions tied to specific units show up on different types of payments, such as rent deposit checks, printed checks, and EFT payments.

 - Buildium shows a more granular breakdown of management fees by unit.